Follow the steps below to connect a label printer to your network and print compliant package labels and barcode labels from your computer.

 - Personal computer

-Using the power cord that came with your printer, connect to any available outlet or power strip (LP 2824 shown).
+- Using the power cord that came with your printer, connect to any available outlet or power strip.

 Do not connect to any port labeled WAN or Internet.
 Do not connect the Ethernet cable to the computer that you use for Green Bits Back Office.
 USB connection is not supported.

-7. Click Test Print to verify the connection
+- Click Test Print to verify the connection.